50 English Lavender seeds, Lavandula angustifolia vera, USDA Organic, Ore

 85 days, open-pollinated.
 Germination 10-20 days.
 18"- 24" in height.

-Lavandula Angustifolia.
+Lavandula Angustifolia vera.
 This perennial herb produces silver-green leaves and beautiful lavender-blue flowers.
 Edible flowers (which bloom in June and July) and the leaves, fresh or dried, or used in tea.
 The flowers are wonderfully fragrant.

 Highly prized for its amazing fragrance and medicinal properties.
 Known for its relaxing and soothing qualities.
 Used for centuries to keep moths out of linens and creates a divine smell on bed sheets.
 Also has culinary applications.